Wolox/fastlane-mobile/READMEFIRST.md

 APPLE_ID="your@apple.account"
-TEAM_ID="your Developer Portal team id" ITC_TEAM_ID="your iTunnes Connect team id"
+TEAM_ID="your Developer Portal team id" ITC_TEAM_ID="your iTunnes Connect team id" GIT_URL="URL pointing to match certificates repository" GIT_BRANCH="Branch in GIT_URL repository to take the signing information from"

 BUILD_CONFIGURATION="your xcode project's build configuration for this environment"
       [optional: default in custom action]